jeswin/nsoap/README.md

 # NSOAP: Native Syntax Object Access Protocol

-NSOAP is a radically simpler Remove Procedure Call (RPC) convention that can be used in place of patterns such as REST or SOAP.
-It allows programmers to treat RPCs with the same syntax they use for the rest of their code.
+NSOAP is an intuitive Remove Procedure Call (RPC) convention that can be used in place of patterns such as REST or SOAP.
+It allows programmers to call remote methods and objects with the same syntax they use for the rest of their code.

+Let's go straight to some examples.

 # Functions